GLPRL/AdvProg1-5/README.md

 In this task, there will be five algorithms for calculating vectors, in different approaches.
 For example:
-We will receive a vector of data of some flower, lets say an Iris.
-We will find it's closest neighbor, with the least difference between their
+We will receive a vector of data of some family of objects with attributes, measured by numerical values.
+We will find it's closest neighbor, with the smallest difference between their attributes
-attributes:
-1) Cup leaves width
-2) Cup leaves length
-3) Petals width
-4) Petals length

-We will find the closest neighbors and classify the input vectors as the type of the flower.
+We will find the closest neighbors and classify the input vectors as the type of the given item.

 Comparisons can be made between each family: Irises, Wines, Beans, etc etc. each archtype has their own attributes to compare.

+#UPDATE

 ### Compliation Instructions:
 First, clone/download zip of the repository,